neurotechuoft/Workshops/workshop_2018_2019/Conda_setup.md

 1) Open "Anaconda Navigator/Terminal"
 2) Go into your project environment (see above).
 Ex: "conda activate nt".
 Now should see (nt) on the left side.
 3) Example command: "conda install numpy".
 Type [y] and press enter to proceed through prompts.

+**NOTE**: For *biosppy* you will need to install it a different way.
+Make sure your environment is activated, and then run `pip install biosppy`. *pip is a different package manager for Python, so to see your pip packages in your Conda environment you'll have to run* `pip list`.

 # How to update packages:
 1) Enter your environment (see installing packages)